Collaborative Divorce: The Benefits of using a Financial Neutral

 The Financial Neutral helps the parties collect financial data that would be relevant to the eventual settlement.
 This would involve things like preparing a report on the assets, income, and debt of the parties.
 The report is usually supported by backup documentation the spouses provide.
 The Financial Neutral also helps couples come up with current and projected budgets that can help guide further discussions about support.

-Identify and Analyze Future Child Expenses
+Analyze Future Child Expenses

 In a divorce where there are children involved, the Financial Neutral can help the couples identify future expenses related to childcare.
 For a lot of couples, funding the child’s post-secondary education is usually a major issue.
 The Financial Neutral can advise the couple on their options for financing their child’s post-secondary education.

-Financial Modeling and Projection
+Financial Modeling and Projections

 The Financial Neutral considers not only the short-term implications but also the long-term implications of financial decisions and creates various models for property division, maintenance, and child support.
 The parties are then at liberty to choose which of these models suit their own unique needs.

-Offering Financial Input in Settlement Deliberations
+Financial Input in Settlement Deliberations

 During the team deliberation, the Financial Neutral in collaborative divorce cases will chime in with the relevant financial information.
 S/he can inform the deliberators of how certain assets appreciate or depreciate over time as well as how taxes affect the decisions the parties want to adopt.